hkis-gh/unbounce-to-gravity-form-integration/readme.txt

 * For more information please visit [Webhook Documentation](https://documentation.unbounce.com/hc/en-us/articles/203510044-Using-a-Webhook)

-* Please note that 'Gravity Form' plugin should be installed and activated first in order to use 'U2GF' plugin.
+* Please note that 'Gravity Forms' plugin should be installed and activated first in order to use 'U2GF' plugin.
 You've to create then all corresponding Gravity Forms manually from your WP admin.
-Please make sure that the Gravity Form name must be matched with Unbounce Page name including ALL fields' name.
+Please make sure that the Gravity Forms' name must be matched with Unbounce Page name including ALL fields' name.

 * Also please note that the page name will be reflected on plugin dashboard ONLY after very first lead is generated/posted successfully from your respective Unbounce Page.
 You can place one test entry/lead in order to reflect the page on plugin dashboard at first time.